mholtkamp/octave/Documentation/Lua/Nodes/3D/SkeletalMesh3D.md

 Sig: `SkeletalMesh3D:StopAnimation(animName, cancelQueued=false)`
  - Arg: `string animName` Name of the animation to cancel
- - Arg: `boolean cancelQueued` Whether to removed the animation from play queue if it hasn't been played yet.
+ - Arg: `boolean cancelQueued` Whether to remove the animation from play queue if it hasn't been played yet.
 ---
 ### StopAllAnimations
 Stop all animations.